95+ Household Uses for Vinegar

 You can lift out many water-soluble stains — including beer, orange and other fruit juices, black coffee or tea, and vomit –from your cotton-blend clothing by patting the spot with a cloth or towel moistened with undiluted white vinegar just before placing it in the wash.
 For large stains, you may want to soak the garment overnight in a solution of 3 parts vinegar to 1 part cold water before washing.

-Are you tired of seeing those old sweat rings around your shirt collars?
+Are you tired of seeing those old sweat rings around your shirt collars or under the arms?
 What about the annoying discoloration along the edges of your cuffs?
 Give them the boot by scrubbing the material with a paste made from 2 parts white vinegar to 3 parts baking soda.
-Let the paste set for half an hour before washing.
+Let the paste set for half an hour before washing (this also works on ink stains).
 This approach also works to remove light mildew stains from clothing.
+You can also pour a bit of vinegar directly on the stain and rub into the fabric before washing.